2025 Simons Collaboration on Wave Turbulence Annual Meeting

 Meeting Goals:

-The annual meeting for the Simons Collaboration in Wave Turbulence Theory will feature a diverse and multidisciplinary body of work that pushes the boundaries of both theory and experiment in fluid mechanics, turbulence, PDE, and computational mathematics, offering new methods and insights across classical and modern approaches.
+The annual meeting for the Simons Collaboration in Wave Turbulence Theory featured a diverse and multidisciplinary body of work that pushed the boundaries of both theory and experiment in fluid mechanics, turbulence, PDE, and computational mathematics, offering new methods and insights across classical and modern approaches.

-A more granular description of the featured topics are as follows:
+A more granular description of the featured topics is given in the “Feautured Topics” section.

 A central theme in this body of work is the rigorous derivation of mean-field limits for systems of particles with singular interactions—notably Coulomb and Riesz types.
 These systems are governed by gradient flows, conservative flows, and may include stochastic (noisy) effects.
 The modulated energy method is introduced as a tool to quantify convergence from a discrete particle system to a continuum PDE limit.
 At the heart of this approach lies a commutator-type functional inequality, which has seen significant recent progress.
 Global-in-time convergence is also addressed.